gabrielriviere999-commits/Portfolio-RiviereGabriel123456789/README.md

 🌐 English

 On this site, you will find mainly txt, html, pdf files organized in the form of galleries.
-To see the files, you can click on the button.
+To see the files, you can click on the button < or >
-To see the file in a new tab, click on .
+To see the file in a new tab, click on the button □

-To display the site menu, click on the top left button :
+To display the site menu, click on the top left button ≡ :
 Rechercher : opens the file search page.
 Rechercher nouvel onglet : opens the file search page in a new browser tab.
 Liste des fichiers : opens the file browser page.